Rajat072005/SyncSphere/README.md

+*** Can be used in both light and dark theme according to preferences

 SyncSphere guides new users through a 3-step onboarding flow (Personal → Business → Preferences) and then presents a dashboard summarizing their inputs.
 This project demonstrates:

 State management using Redux Toolkit slices & async thunks